allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 # 3-3.
 Case study #3:

-The third example differs with the above case studies in that it's concerned with a conditional probability.
-While the probabilistic variables for the above cases follow the single distribution, the variable of this case follows two differents distributions depending on an external variable.
+In the third example,
+we take account of the difference of knots as an example of topological mismatch.
+We try to represent a shape of one type of knot by transforming another shape of the other type of knot and we see what happens to the autoencoders' training due to this discrepancy.

-We concretely see the configuration of our experiment.
+Here is the configuration of agents and environments:
-The environment samples values from one of a pair of two-toruses and an independently distributed variable chooses which the torus is active.
+- The environment randomly samples values from [a trefoil knot](https://en.wikipedia.org/wiki/Trefoil_knot#Descriptions).
-We assume that the toruses are crossed each other in the three dimensional space.
-It's impossible to apart one from another by any continous transformation.

-The latent variable of the agents are also sampled from one of a pair of two-toruses, however, in contrast with the environment, they are not crossed but they stand in pararell.
+- The latent variable of the agents are sampled from an unknot circle.
-The choise of a torus is controlled by the same variable of the environment.

-These two distributions are topologically different each other.
-We see what happens to the autoencoders' training due to this discrepancy.

 # 4. References